-Gary Clark Jr. continues the diverse, exploratory nature of his debut album Black and Blu with its follow up The Story of Sonny Boy Slim.
-Instead of relying solely on flashy guitar work, or even worse sticking to ordinary blues/rock, he incorporates a variety of sources and sounds to stunning effect.
+Gary Clark Jr. continues the diverse, exploratory nature of his debut album Black and Blu with its follow up, The Story of Sonny Boy Slim.
+Instead of relying solely on flashy guitar work, or sticking to ordinary blues/rock, he brings in a variety of sources and sounds with strong results.
 There are shades of Sly and the Family Stone, Curtis Mayfield, Jimi Hendrix, James Brown, B.B.
 King, George Clinton, Robert Cray, Junior Kimbrough, Michael Jackson, and others.

-Opening "The Healing" is the most living, breathing blues song that has been released in years.
-Instead of re-hashing tradition it adds elements of soul, funk, and hip hop to its blues foundation.
+Opening "The Healing" has a blues foundation but also features elements of soul, funk, and hip hop.
 "Grinder" and "Wings" do the same thing, the latter especially reaching back to the soul and funk origins of hip hop.
 The tasteful (though still at times blistering) guitar playing is as much Curtis Mayfield as it is Jimi Hendrix.

-The rest of the album touches on an impressive array of Cosmic American Music.
-"Star," "Our Love," and "Cold Blooded" dip into deep funk and soul, "Church" is borderline folk/rock built around an unpredictable chord progression, horn driven "Hold On" channels Robert Cray, "Stay" features a heavy riff and is the most rock oriented track, hypnotic "Shake" is straight up Junior Kimbrough, Michael Jackson/Bruno Mars-ish "Can't Sleep" should be a huge hit, and "Down to Ride" is (I'm not kidding) slow grinding '80s rhythm and blues.
+The rest of the album touches on an array of Cosmic American Music.
+"Star," "Our Love," and "Cold Blooded" dip into deep funk and soul, while the borderline folk/rock of "Church" is built around an unpredictable chord progression.
+Horn driven "Hold On" channels Robert Cray, "Stay" features a heavy riff and is the most rock oriented track, and hypnotic "Shake" is straight up Junior Kimbrough.
+Michael Jackson/Bruno Mars-ish "Can't Sleep" should be a huge hit, and "Down to Ride" is (I'm not kidding) slow grinding '80s rhythm and blues.

-Clark somehow pulls all this together with ease and swagger.
-He's smart, never trying anything he's too uncomfortable with but also unafraid to try different things.
-His smooth voice and excellent guitar playing provide its foundation, but The Story of Sonny Boy Slim is a classic contemporary blues album because of how well it displays and executes facets from the genres entire tradition.
+Clark pulls all this together with ease and confidence He's smart, never trying anything he's too uncomfortable with but also unafraid to try different things.
+His smooth voice and excellent guitar playing provide its foundation, but The Story of Sonny Boy Slim is successful because it cohesively brings together so many strains of American music.

 Laugh in the Dark (Second Motion 9/4/2015)